gls-nxt/technical-assessments/assessments/security-engineer.md

 # Technical Assessment – Senior Product Security Engineer (Device & Cloud)

 ## Overview
-This challenge assesses your ability to design and reason about the **security of IoT edge devices** (parcel lockers) that interact with cloud services.
+This challenge assesses your ability to design and reason about the **security of smart connected devices** that interact with cloud services.
-The exercise is not about writing extensive code — it’s about demonstrating **secure design principles**, **risk identification**, and **practical mitigations** across device, network, and cloud layers.
+The exercise focuses on applying **security-by-design principles**, identifying threats, and demonstrating **practical mitigations** across device, network, and cloud layers.

 You can use any format you prefer (Markdown, PDF, or text) for your submission.

 ---

 ## Scenario
-Your company operates a network of **connected parcel lockers** distributed across multiple countries.
+Your company develops a line of **smart connected devices** deployed globally.
-Each locker runs a small **edge computing node** (based on Linux) that:
+Each device runs a small **edge computing node** (based on Linux) that:
-- Exposes an **HMI (touchscreen interface)** for users to interact with
+- Exposes a local **user interface** (e.g., touchscreen or web interface)
-- Connects to various sensors and actuators (door locks, barcode scanners, payment terminals)
+- Connects to sensors and actuators (for example, temperature sensors, relays, or payment terminals)
 - Communicates with a **cloud platform** via MQTT and HTTPS APIs
 - Receives **over-the-air (OTA)** updates using a container-based update mechanism